ch-stark/gitops-rbac-example/blog.md

 We use Kyverno to better ensure the Rules are working We use PolicyGenerator to deploy Kyverno policies to the Hub or to the ManagedClusters, for now, we do not create ConfigurationPolicies

-###

-We integrate PolicyGenerator with ArgoCD
+### Integrating PolicyGenerator and ArgoCD

-When you generate a ACM-Policy from a Kyverno-Policy it often does not work as you need to escape Some modifications on Kyverno-Policies might be necessary

 ### Disable Templating

+When you generate a ACM-Policy from a Kyverno-Policy it often does not work as you need to escape some expressions which might be processes by RHACM's powerful templating langguage.
 When using Kyverno as input for PolicyGenerator you can set the following property on a ACM policy to disable templating

 'policy.open-cluster-management.io/disable-templates'